Remote Polynesia: 1 Sep - 9 Oct 2013

 Society Kingfisher

 18 Sep.
 Having arranged our local guide Philippe Raust, the president of Manu - the BirdLife partner in French Polynesia, ten of us ventured into the Papenoo Valley inside the Parc Natural de Te Faaiti on the northeastern side of the island.
 Naturally we were seeking the five extant Tahiti endemics, although knowing two of them were difficult to impossible here.
-Over the course of several hours we recorded a few Grey-green Fruit Dove, Society Kingfisher and Tahiti Reed Warbler, as well as White-tailed Tropicbird, Pacific Black Duck and the very distinctive nominate race of Pacific Swallow.
+Over the course of several hours we recorded a few Grey-green Fruit Dove, Society Kingfisher and Tahiti Reed Warbler, as well as White-tailed Tropicbird, Pacific Black Duck and the very distinctive Tahiti Swallow.
 The return journey through Papeete town late afternoon was awful, due to heavy rush hour traffic and the open vehicle with parallel benches reminiscent of the jeepneys of the Philippines.
 The constant stop/go in heavy traffic felt worse than the heavy seas of the boat leg.
 Hard to imagine such traffic on a peaceful tropical island.

 19 Sep.
 We drove to Papehue on the southwestern side of the island, to the main valley where the Tahiti Monarch conservation program is run, meeting several of the program staff in the small car park at the start of the trail.
 Access to this valley is restricted, and a $50 conservation fee is payable.
 In an effort to arrest the decline of the monarch, trapping, baiting and killing of rats, cats, mynas and bulbuls is carried out as well as removing introduced trees and replanting native ones.
 The current population of the monarch is 41 known birds on established territories with a few young birds thought to wander higher into the mountains.
 During the previous breeding season ten birds fledged.
 We climbed up through the forest, crossing the stream a couple of times, for just over a kilometre to arrive at an area where two territories were in close proximity, eventually seeing five Tahiti Monarch.
 A nearby Tahiti Swiftlet colony was very active with probably a 100 nests.
 Other species in the area were Society Kingfisher and a couple of Grey-green Fruit Dove.
 The Tahiti Reed Warbler is absent from this area.
 From here we proceeded a short distance along the coast to Arahurahu ruins, where the grounds were very pleasant, though held few birds of interest save for further Grey-green Fruit Dove.